Mohamed Atta: Early life

-Atta was born on September 1, 1968, in Kafr el-Sheikh, located in the Nile Delta region of Egypt (then a part of the United Arab Republic).
-His father, Mohamed el-Amir Awad el-Sayed Atta, was a lawyer, educated in both sharia and civil law.
-His mother, Bouthayna Mohamed Mustapha Sheraqi, came from a wealthy farming and trading family and was also educated.
-Bouthayna and Mohamed married when she was 14, via an arranged marriage.
-The family had few relatives on the father's side and kept their distance from Bouthayna's family.
-In-laws characterized the father of Atta as "austere, strict, and private," and neighbors viewed the family as reclusive.
-Atta was the only son; he had two older sisters who are both well-educated and successful in their careers — one as a medical doctor and the other as a professor.
+Mohamed Atta was born on 1 September 1968, in Kafr el-Sheikh, located in the Nile Delta region of Egypt (then a part of the United Arab Republic).
+His father, Mohamed el-Amir Awad el-Sayed Atta, was a lawyer, educated in both civil law and sharia.
+His mother, Buthayna Mohamed Mustafa Shiraqi, came from a wealthy farming and trading family and was also educated.
+Buthayna and Mohamed married when she was 14, via an arranged marriage.
+The family had few relatives on the father's side and kept their distance from Buthayna's family.
+In-laws characterized Atta's father as "austere, strict, and private", and neighbors viewed the family as reclusive.
+Atta was the only son; he had two older sisters who are both well-educated and successful in their careers – one as a medical doctor and the other as a professor.